Millet vs Quinoa: Which is Better? A Complete Comparison

 - Bring 2 cups of water to a boil in a small pot.

-- Add 1 cup of millet and salt to taste.
+- Add 1 cup and salt to taste.
 Return to a boil.

 - Reduce heat to a simmer, cover and cook until tender.
 About 20 minutes.